yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 > **Tip**: You must name the repository `yourgithubusername.github.io` .

 ## 2. Grant write permissions to GitHub Actions

+First, set up the page to build automatically

+1. click on the "Actions" tab on the page of the repository you forked
+2. click on "I understand my workflows, go ahead and enable them

 Set permissions to allow the deployment workflow to write to the gh-pages branch:

 1. Click the "Settings" tab on your repository page